Explore Corbin, Kentucky

 The L&N Railroad runs through the town and boasts a restoration of the last remaining steam engine built in Louisville in 1920, including a coal tender (coal-car) and the original L&N caboose.
 Construction of a museum is underway chronicling the history of Corbin and its railroad.
 The exterior is covered with commemorative murals depicting life at that time.
 Be sure to read more about this renowned train on my blogsite here- Steam Queen L&N 2132.

 Corbin has a lot to offer and is a perfect travel destination.
-The downtown has enjoyed a revitalization in recent years with the restoration of buildings of historic architecture occupied by new, local businesses.
+The downtown has enjoyed a revitalization in recent years with the restoration of buildings of historic architecture occupied by new, local businesses you’ll want to explore.

 First things first.
 Be sure to pop by You & Me Coffee and Tea for a little caffeine kick-start.
 This cute coffee and tea shop has been open since 2012, residing in the former Cottongim Drug Store building on the corner of 3rd and Main Street.